chocolatey-community/chocolatey-cookbook/README.md

 - version: The version of the package to use.
 - args: arguments to the installation.
 - options: Hash of additional options to be sent to `choco.exe`
+- track_path: Track changes to the %PATH% made by the package

 # Examples